University of Rhode Island: Presidents

 Twelve individuals have served as president, and three others have served as acting president of the University of Rhode Island.
 Marc B. Parlange is the current president, having served since August 2021.

 Main campus

-URI's main campus is located in northern South Kingstown, and is accessed via Rhode Island Route 138 from either the west (Interstate 95) or east (United States Route 1).
+URI's main campus is located in northern South Kingstown, and most of the university property is in the Kingston census-designated place.

+The campus is accessed via Rhode Island Route 138 from either the west (Interstate 95) or east (United States Route 1).
 The campus was mostly farmland when it was purchased by the state in 1888, and still includes the c.
 1796 Oliver Watson Farmhouse.
 The early buildings of the campus are set around its main quadrangle, and were built out of locally quarried granite.
 The campus master plan was developed by the noted landscape architects Olmsted, Olmsted & Eliot in the 1890s.
 The central portion of the campus, where most of its pre-1950 buildings are located, was listed on the National Register of Historic Places in 2017.